cmfyoung/Employee-Tracker/README.md

   ## Credits

-  I would like to thank our substitute Eric Sayer and my tutor Dru Sanchez for their assistance in completing this application.
+  I would like to thank my Teacher Eric Sayer and my tutors Dru Sanchez and Jacob Carver for their assistance in completing this application.

   ## License